Consumer Product Safety Commission.

 14. Information on differences between portable bench saws, contractor saws, and cabinet saws in frequency and duration of use;

-15. Information on differences between saws used by consumers, saws used by schools, and saws used commercially in frequency and duration of use;
+15. Information on differences between saws used by consumers, saws Start Printed Page 62684used by schools, and saws used commercially in frequency and duration of use;

 16. Studies, research, or data on entry information of materials being cut at blade contact (i.e., approach angle, approach speed, and approach force);